 • Shift workers are at especially high risk for circadian rhythm disruptions because of their non-traditional schedules.
 In a study by scientists at Quebec’s Universite Laval, nightshift workers used blue-light blocking glasses at or near the end of their overnight shifts for 4 weeks.
 At the end of the study period, their overall sleep amounts increased, as did their sleep efficiency.

 I have to say they work great.
 I’ve noticed much less eyestrain probably because they reduce the intensity of the light.
-I can’t say I fall asleep faster with them because, like I mentioned before, I fall asleep pretty fast any way.
+I can’t say I fall asleep faster with them because, as I mentioned before, I fall asleep pretty fast anyway.
 I eventually bought them for the whole family, and they all said that they do seem to fall asleep faster.
 Coincidental maybe, but the whole theory behind them seems to make sense.
 Oh, as an aside, Nicole and Michael use them over their prescription glasses with no problem.
-At nighttime we all are sitting around with these amber glasses on.
+At nighttime, we all are sitting around with these amber glasses on.
 It’s like that scene from a 50s 3D movie.

 Getting to Bed Early

 Why do I stay up late?
 Because I like to.
 How many things do we do knowing that they are bad for us, but we do them anyway?
 Hmmm… like when I eat one small piece of that 80% dark chocolate.
 One piece is probably not bad for me.
-In fact some may say it actually has some positive health benefits.
-But then I go and eat the whole bar.
+In fact, some may say it actually has some positive health benefits.
+But then I go and eat the half the bar.
 Not good.

 Therefore, like any rational intelligent human being, I am trying to cut out some of the bad habits I know I have (but like) and replace them with positive habits that I probably will come to like.
 Well, at least I’ll like them because the positive future effects will be better than the current self-gratifying effects.
 I really like the taste of a single malt Scotch Whiskey.
 But I don’t drink it anymore because the momentary deliciousness of the taste is not worth the severe deleterious effect it has on my adrenals.
 Experience tells me I will feel the negative effect for weeks.